 Students who, for personal, professional or other reasons, are not able to complete the course may exit with the Graduate Diploma in Teaching Studies after completing 80 credit points of units in the Master of Teaching (Primary).
-Please see Section 7.3 for further information regarding the Graduate Diploma in Teaching Studies.

 The Master of Teaching (Primary) is divided into three strands that reflect three main conceptual areas.
 These strands and the unit code prefixes represented by these strands are: